Bill2107/Matlab_VisualSlam/README.md

 Largely speaking this can be achieved through Feature Tracking, however the matlab function `disparitySGM`, achieves this quite well.
 To get a depth for all points (not at just some points), this disparity map can be smoothed or 'Interpolated' such that there is an approximate depth for all pixels in a scene.
 ![alt text](https://github.com/Bill2107/Matlab_VisualSlam/blob/main/Results/Interpolation/Interpolation_1.png?raw=true)
-note:
+Full interpolation can take a significant about of time (~3.5s for each frame) as such I've implemented an algorithm than Im calling Fast-Interpolation, this is basically just pooling the data set before interpolating and then smoothing at the end, this obviously heavily relys on the image being everywhere continous, which obviously its not.
+However this does make things alot faster.
-1. The interpolation takes a huge amount of time to actually process in practice, its highly likely theres a better way of doing this, but I cant think of one right now.
-The main idea is that all the features need a reliable way to assign distances from the camera, and this works.
+notes:
-2. It's also worth noting that features very close to the camera (see car on the right) can be very unreliable, as of yet I have not figured out a way to avoid this issue other than ignoring points very close to the edge of the image, or using data sets that dont have this problem.
+1. It's also worth noting that features very close to the camera (see car on the right) can be very unreliable, as of yet I have not figured out a way to avoid this issue other than ignoring points very close to the edge of the image, or using data sets that dont have this problem.
 ### Feature Tracking
 The basic idea behind feature tracking is that we generate a uniform distribution of points and see how they move in time.
 ![alt text](https://github.com/Bill2107/Matlab_VisualSlam/blob/main/Planning/FeatureTracking.png?raw=true)